sciZer0/7/v/README.md

 Of course, declaring the improvement of democracy in the future.

-Ideally, exactly people (users) must rule the blockchains.
+Ideally, blockchains must to be truly-democratic from day one and exactly people (users) must rule the blockchains.

 The Vote blockchain ideally solves this problem from day one.

 *For example, on its best times, Solana's regular day was about 30 million transactions per day.
 At the peak, 65 million.
-So massive voting by,  say,  1 million voters won't be any problem now in terms of technology.*
+So massive voting by, say, 1 million voters isn't any problem now in terms of technology.*

 <h3 align="center">Big Problem 1</h3>